Pixelpip/Portfolio/source/_posts/pihole.md

 ### The Problem with DHCP (Automatic IP)

 When a device is set to Automatic (DHCP), it gets its IP and DNS server from the router.
-The router usually tells it to use the router's IP as the DNS, bypassing your Pi-hole.
+The router usually tells it to use the router's preferred DNS, bypassing your Pi-hole.

 ### The Simple Solution: Manual Network Configuration

-To bypass the router's default DNS settings and point a device directly to the Pi-hole, you must set the device's IP configuration manually.
+To bypass the router's default DNS and point a device directly to the Pi-hole, you must set the device's IP configuration manually.

 Here is the process, using an Ubuntu device as an example: